 Typical e-commerce advertising costs:

 - Cost per click/impression (CPC/CPM): maybe 15 years ago, you could launch a webshop without having to pay in order to attract visitors.
-Now that more and more business started to sell online, you should be realistic and take into consideration investments such as Google AdWords or Facebook Ads.
+Now that more and more businesses started to sell online, you should be realistic and take into consideration investments such as Google AdWords or Facebook Ads.

 - Shipping costs: each product you sell involves delivering costs.
 Most shipping companies charge between 3 and 7 euros for shipments under 30 kg.
 Of course, the price will depend on the regions and the number of shipments.
 Don’t hesitate to request offers from various companies and choose to collaborate with the ones that better fit your needs.

 - Packaging costs: most of the starters forget to take this cost into consideration.
 You need cardboard boxes and protective packaging.
-You can even personalize this boxes in order to improve your client’s experience with your brand.
+You can even personalize these boxes in order to improve your client’s experience with your brand.

 - Online payment costs: Each online payment has a cost.
 Don’t hesitate to ask for offers and negotiate.
 Some payment providers charge subscription costs, transaction costs and commissions for every single sale.